VeeRoy/CRUDpost/README.md

 (bloglink)/notes/(title of your note)       GET REQUEST

+To get user information go to

+(bloglink)/user/getuser   GET REQUEST

+and send in a json body object

+{

+  "email": "your registration email"

+}

 To create a notes go to

 (bloglink)/notes/ (your user id from the database(to authenticate a user) /write       POST REQUEST